MicrosoftDocs/power-platform/power-platform/admin/recover-environment.md

    > [!NOTE]
    > If the alert is not visible, navigate to another page such as **Resources** > **Capacity** and then return to the **Environments** page.

-3. Select an environment to restore, and then select **Recover**.
+3. Select an environment to recover, and then select **Recover**.

    > [!div class="mx-imgBorder"]
    > ![Select Recover](media/restore-delete-select-environment.png "Select Recover")

 4. Select **Continue** to confirm the recovery.
-It will take some time for the environment to be restored.

    > [!div class="mx-imgBorder"]
    > ![Select Continue](media/restore-delete-select-continue.png "Select Continue")

+It could take several hours for the environment to be recovered.
+During this period, the environment to be recovered will continue to show in the list of deleted environments.
+Once recovered, you'll see the environment in the **Environments** page.

 ## PowerShell